MarkAPhillips/movie-api/README.md

 ## Scheduler

 A scheduler is run on a daily basis to store the current featured movie.
-This is currently work in progress and will be updated and reviewed on an ongoing basis.
-A connection to mongoDB was added to provide this functionality.
+The following task is run at midnight using the Heroku Scheduler add-on.

+`npm run tasks`